Putting Congressional Civility In Perspective

 ROBERTS: Well, Marco Rubio made all of those points directly during this debate.

-Mr. MARCO RUBIO (Republican Senatorial Candidate, Florida): You signed the budget that raised taxes, you tried to oppose a cap-and-trade system in Florida, you appointed liberal supreme court justices to our Supreme Court.
+MARCO RUBIO: You signed the budget that raised taxes, you tried to oppose a cap-and-trade system in Florida, you appointed liberal supreme court justices to our Supreme Court.

-Governor CHARLIE CRIST (Republican, Florida; Senatorial Candidate): Who were those who's the liberal supreme court justice?
+CHARLIE CRIST: Who were those - who's the liberal supreme court justice?

 ROBERTS: That's Marco Rubio on the debate on Fox News, debating Charlie Crist.